 - If you are clustering an existing pool, ensure that high availability is disabled.
 You can enable high availability again after clustering is enabled.

-You can set up clustering on your pool by using XenCenter.
-For more information, see the XenCenter Help.
+If you prefer, you can set up clustering on your pool by using XenCenter.
+For more information, see the XenCenter product documentation.

 To use the xe CLI to create a clustered pool: